International Baccalaureate (IB)

 AM I AN IB STUDENT?

 Successful IB students are eager and passionate about learning.
 The most successful students aren’t always the smartest, but they are the students that stick with it and work hard.
 IB students are self-motivated, organized, capable of meeting deadlines and have a GPA of 3.5 or above.
 IB students have also taken AP and honors courses prior to joining the IB program.
 We also encourage students to take the Avid elective course where/when available.

 HOW DO I EARN THE IB DIPLOMA?

-An IB Diploma is awarded to students who pass external exams in the six academic areas, complete a course of study in the Theory of Knowledge, present an Extended Essay reflecting independent research and analysis and participate in 150 hours of Creativity Action Service (CAS).
+An IB Diploma is awarded to students who pass internally and externally assessed exams in the six academic areas, and is in addition to your Ogden High diploma.
+Students must also complete a course of study in Theory of Knowledge (similar to a philosophy course), and write an Extended Essay reflecting independent research and analysis in an area of their choice.
+Students will also set goals and participate in service learning through the Creativity, Action and Service component.